 Hidden Fees to Watch Out For

-To navigate these costs effectively, it’s advisable to discuss all potential fees with your solicitor or estate planner at the outset.
-This transparency will help you understand the total cost of your estate planning and ensure you’re getting value for your money.
+To navigate these costs effectively, it’s advisable to discuss all potential fees with your estate planner at the outset.
+When you compare the one-time cost of proper estate planning to the potential costs of IHT (40%), care fees (£1,100+ per week), or contested probate, it’s one of the most cost-effective forms of protection available for your family.

 The Consequences of Not Having an Estate Plan

-The consequences of not having an estate plan can be far-reaching and detrimental to your family’s future.
-Without a clear plan, your loved ones may face significant challenges in managing your estate, leading to potential disputes and financial losses.
+The consequences of not having an estate plan can be far-reaching and devastating to your family’s financial future.
+Without a clear plan, your loved ones may face unnecessary tax bills, frozen assets, family disputes, and the very real risk of losing the family home to care fees.

 Family Disputes

 One of the most significant consequences of not having an estate plan is the potential for family disputes.
-When there is no clear will or directive on how to distribute your assets, family members may have differing opinions, leading to conflicts.
+When there is no clear will or trust in place setting out how assets should be distributed, family members may have very different expectations — leading to conflict that can tear families apart.

 Delayed Asset Distribution